nicksavill/BAME/README.md

 # TODO

-1. Please feel free to re-write the Python code for cleaning and plotting in R.
+1. Re-write the Python code for cleaning and plotting in R.
 2. Handle course marks of 0.
 These are currently removed to ensure the residuals are normal.